 There are many services that track changes in search engine algorithms.
-Most track Google, some track Bing and Google or other search engines.
+Most track Google, and some track Bing and Google or other search engines.
 Below are the top SERP fluctuation trackers.

 This is an often updated list of Google algorithm updates with explanations about them, who was most likely affected, and other details.
-It's not a detailed chart that shows SERP fluctuations as you'll see in other trackers below.
-If you are looking to understand the major algorithm updates in detail then this is a good place to start.
+It's not a detailed chart that shows SERP fluctuations, as you'll see in other trackers below.
+If you are looking to understand the major algorithm updates in detail, then this is a good place to start.

 The Moz algorithm update is similar to the SEJ page above.
 It's not rich on charts, but it does provide rich detail as to which major confirmed and unconfirmed updates have happened in the past.
 Moz also has "MozCast" that is more chart-like for you visual learners.

 MozCast displays their measurement of Google SERP fluctuation as temperature.
-It also tracks EMD's and PMD's, Exact Match Domains and Partial Match Domains.
-The temperature reflects the degree of change in the day to day rankings of over ten thousand different keywords in five major cities in the United States.
+It also tracks EMD's and PMD's, Exact Match Domains, and Partial Match Domains.
+The temperature reflects the degree of change in the day-to-day rankings of over ten thousand different keywords in five major cities in the United States.

 SEMRush Sensor shows an aggregate score, as well as scores for many different industries as well as SERP feature fluctuations.
-SERP features include things like snippets, Knowledge Panel, and shopping results.
+SERP features include things like snippets, Knowledge Panels, and shopping results.
 It's a great place to get some industry granularity.

 SERPMetrics shows search engine results page fluctuation for both Google and Bing over a thirty-day period.